muppet9010/factorio-muppet-streamer/README.md

 	- quantity: INTEGER - Mandatory Special: specifies the quantity of entities to place.
 Will not be more than this, but may be less if it struggles to find random placement spots.
 Placed on a truly random placement within the radius which is then searched around for a nearby valid spot.
 Intended for small quantities.
 Either `quantity` or `density` must be supplied.
 	- density: DECIMAL - Mandatory Special: specifies the approximate density of the placed entities.
 1 is fully dense, close to 0 is very sparse.
 Placed on a 1 tile grid with random jitter for non tile aligned entities.
 Due to some placement searching it won't be a perfect circle and not necessarily a regular grid.
 Intended for larger quantities.
 Either `quantity` or `density` must be supplied.
     - ammoCount: INTEGER - Optional: specifies the amount of ammo in applicable entityTypes.
 For GunTurrets it's the ammo count and ammo over the turrets max storage is ignored.
 For fire it's the stacked fire count meaning longer burn time and more damage, game max is 250, but numbers above 50 seem to have no greater effect.
     - followPlayer: BOOLEAN - Optional: if true the entities that are able to follow the player will do.
 If false they will be unmanaged.
-Some entities like defender combat bots have a maximum follow number, and so those beyond this limit will just be placed in the desired area.
+Some entities like defender combat bots have a maximum follower number, and so those beyond this limit will just be placed in the desired area.
 - Example command tree ring: `/muppet_streamer_spawn_around_player {"target":"muppet9010", "entityName":"tree", "radiusMax":10, "radiusMin":5, "existingEntities":"avoid", "density": 0.7}`
-- Example command gun turrets: `/muppet_streamer_spawn_around_player {"delay":1, "target":"muppet9010", "entityName":"gunTurretPiercingAmmo", "radiusMax":7, "radiusMin":7, "existingEntities":"avoid", "quantity":10, "ammoCount":10}`
+- Example command gun turrets with small delay: `/muppet_streamer_spawn_around_player {"delay":1, "target":"muppet9010", "entityName":"gunTurretPiercingAmmo", "radiusMax":7, "radiusMin":7, "existingEntities":"avoid", "quantity":10, "ammoCount":10}`
 - Example command fires spread out: `/muppet_streamer_spawn_around_player {"target":"muppet9010", "entityName":"fire", "radiusMax":20, "radiusMin":0, "existingEntities":"overlap", "density": 0.05, "ammoCount": 100}`
 - Example command combat robots: `/muppet_streamer_spawn_around_player {"target":"muppet9010", "entityName":"defenderBot", "radiusMax":10, "radiusMin":10, "existingEntities":"overlap", "quantity": 20, "followPlayer": true}`